stanfordnlp/dspy/README.md

 Our [compiler notebook](compiler.ipynb) introduces the new experimental compiler, which can optimize DSP programs automatically for (much) cheaper execution.

-You can [open the compiler notebook in Google Colab](https://colab.research.google.com/github/stanfordnlp/dsp/blob/main/compiler.ipynb).
+You can **[open the compiler notebook in Google Colab](https://colab.research.google.com/github/stanfordnlp/dsp/blob/main/compiler.ipynb)**.
 You don't even need an API key to get started with it.

 ## Picking in-context examples using KNN/ANN methods [NEW!]